 Tarpon Springs prides itself on being the “the sponge capital of the world.”
 In the early 1900’s, Greek immigrants built a bustling town around a sponge industry that has remained for over a century.
 Walk around Tarpon Springs today and you’ll feel like you’re in Greece.
-The area around Dodocanese Street is lined almost entirely with Greek restaurants, cafes and shops.
+The area around Dodecanese Street is lined almost entirely with Greek restaurants, cafes and shops.
 Tarpon Springs has the largest per capita Greek population in the United States.

-We typically prefer quieter beaches compared to busy ones that tourists are also drawn to.
-But despite being busy, Clearwater Beach is beautiful, fun and someplace locals enjoy too.
-We highly recommend paying just a $1 admission to walk to the end of Clearwater pier just before sunset.
-It’s a gorgeous view, and you’ll be greeted on the pier by pelicans, cranes and other interesting birds.
-Clearwater’s Pier 60 is also a great place to buy hand crafted art and jewellery.
+Clearwater Beach can get busy, but it’s one of the most popular day trips from Tampa.
+It’s picturesque, fun and someplace locals really enjoy too.
+Walk to the end of Clearwater pier just before sunset.
+It’s a gorgeous view, often frequented by pelicans and cranes.
+Clearwater’s Pier 60 is also a great place to buy hand crafted art and jewelry.

 There’s several great places to eat in Clearwater.
 We highly recommend Palm Pavilion, which is right on the beach and has been in business since 1926.
-This is a laid back restaurant with good food, and there’s almost always quality live music.
+This laid back restaurant serves good food, and there’s usually a live band.
 Order a pina colada, some fish tacos and enjoy beach life.

 St. Petersburg is a beautiful town across the bay from Tampa.
-St. Pete is a great place for food, drinks, beaches, boat rides and art.
+It’s a great destination for food, drinks, beaches, boat rides and art.
 The Dali Museum was recently renovated and is one of the most popular attractions here.
-St. Petersburg is also home to the Tampa Bay Rays, so if you enjoy baseball, you can catch a game during the season at Tropicana Field.
+St. Petersburg is also home to the Tampa Bay Rays.
+So if you enjoy baseball, you can catch a game during the season at Tropicana Field.
 A St. Petersburg Historical Segway Tour is a fun option to learn some history while zipping around town.

 The Saturday Morning Market in St. Petersburg is one of the best farmer’s markets you will come across.
-You’ll find gourmet cheeses, fresh vegetables, eggs, honey, crafts, jewelry and even exotic items like truffle olive oil can be sampled.
-Visit the Farmer’s Market, then grab a drink or some food on the patio overlooking the sea at The Moon Under Water.
-The Moon Under Water is a unique British Colonial Tavern featuring both British and Indian dishes.
+You can find gourmet cheeses, fresh vegetables, eggs, honey, crafts, jewelry and even exotic items like truffle olive oil.
+Visit the Farmer’s Market, then grab a drink or some food on the patio overlooking the bay at The Moon Under Water.
+The Moon Under Water is a unique British themed colonial tavern featuring both British and Indian dishes.

 Honeymoon Island State Park

 Honeymoon Island State Park was one of our favorite places to visit when we lived in Tampa.
 The beach on Honeymoon island isn’t as busy or commercial as Clearwater.
-So if you want to enjoy the beach while avoiding larger crowds, this is a great place to go.
-Food options are more limited in the state park so you may want to bring a picnic.
+So if you want to enjoy the beach while avoiding big crowds, this is a great place to go.
+Food for purchase is limited in the state park so you may want to pack a picnic.

 The park boasts several bird observation areas and nature trails.
 Visitors can also fish, snorkel and swim in the warm waters of the Gulf.
-As the Gulf currents deposit a wonderful variety of seashells on the shore, shelling is especially good here.
+As the Gulf currents deposit a wonderful variety of seashells on the shore the shelling is especially good there.